ComScore

 Caring for a long-haired dog breed

 The type of coat your dog has determines how you should groom them.
-Long-haired breeds typically need more attention when it comes to brushing, as their coats tend to pick up extra dust and tangle more easily.
+Long-haired breeds typically need more attention when it comes to brushing.

-Silky long-haired coats should be brushed daily with a slicker brush.
-Not only do they detangle and remove debris, but they are gentle on finer fur.
+Silky long-haired coats do best with daily slicker brush sessions.
+Not only does this tool detangle and remove debris, it is gentle on finer fur.
 Curly and wool-coated dogs should also get frequent slicker brush sessions to keep their coats healthy.
 If a curly-haired pup knots easily, a detangling brush does the trick.

 Wire coats need to go through a process called stripping every three to four months.
 Since these coats don’t shed the way softer coats do, the hair must be hand stripped to remove dead strands.
 Groomers can certainly handle it for you, or you can invest in a stripping comb to do it yourself.